kateuj/coffee_cram/README.md

 ### Wireframes

 I used Figma and Balsamiq to plan and design my wireframes and user journey.
 I like using Figma in particular because it always you to brainstorm and keep all ideas and inspiration in one place as a singular visual to refer back to, which has been very useful throughout the project.
 I designed my site in mobile format initially before moving onto bigger screens, to ensure responsiveness was considered, especially since most users will predominantly use their phones to access this game.
+I have changed a features along the way after considering user experience, for instance, I chose not to add a drop down menu at the top of the mobile version due to the site only being two pages long and felt it unnecessary in the end, due to the link to the contact page being below the game.
+If I had included an accordion nav bar at the top it would have pushed the game content further down the screen, meaning the user may need to scroll to see all the ingredients, which I decided was not acceptable for a good user experience.

 #### Mobile Design Wireframe